quephird/scintilla/README.md

 (s/make-sphere {:material purple-material})
 ```

 Unspecified options for a material will be set to their default values as listed above.
+There is also a material defined in the same namespace with default values for all of the optical properties, `default-material`.

 #### Transforms